Jiaoyang-Li/EECBS/README.md

 # EECBS
  A bounded-suboptimal solver for Multi-Agent Path Finding

+**This branch allows agents to have zero goal locations.
+Their goal locations are represented by -1 in the scen files (see example in my.map and my.scen).
+They can complete their paths at any location on the map except for the locations in the avoid_locations set maintained by the Instance class.**

 Explicit Estimation Conflict-Based Search (EECBS) is an efficient bounded-suboptimal algorithm for solving Multi-Agent Path Finding (MAPF).
 EECBS is 2-level search algorithm based on the popular optimal MAPF algorithm CBS.